axelborgmo/Crosstalk-Cancellation/README.md

 # Crosstalk-Cancellation-
-This crosstalk algorithm is based upon Atal &amp; Schroeder’s “Apparent Sound Source Translator” from 1962, which is the first invention of the crosstalk cancellation system.
-This model makes it possible to cancel out unwanted sound coming from a speaker to contralateral ear, and to send a delayed and inverted signal to the other speaker.
-This gives the possibility of playing binaural audio from speakers.
+This crosstalk algorithm is based upon Atal &amp; Schroeder’s “Apparent Sound Source Translator” from 1962.
+This models follows the same system, cancelling out unwanted sound coming from a speaker to the contralateral ear, by sending a delayed and inverted signal from the other speaker.

+The algorithm is following the same model, but further tweaks in time and frequency attenuation is still needed to make the cancellation operate smoothly.